 The drinks have as much weight on the diet such as meat or vegetables, but not all have the same value.
-For a healthy diet know the weight of drinks and learn which drinks to avoid in order to lose weight.
+For a healthy diet know the weight of drinks.

 Drink a glass of water every time when you feel even slightly thirsty.
 Water adds no calories.
 So, consume water in abundance (two liters or more a day) at any age and not just in the days of greatest heat.

 Nevertheless, we often try to quench our thirst for water by drinks that are more tempting to taste, particularly soft, usually rich in sugar.

 Soymilk is obtained from the soybean, which is rich in protein, has less fat than the milk and allows for easy digestion.
 Such drinks are usually rich in isoflavones (essential in the prevention of cardiovascular diseases and cancers) and free from cholesterol.
 However, taken in excess (more than four cups per day) can produce toxicity.
 They are especially recommended for people hypercholesterolemic lactose intolerant and women in pre menopause.
 Should be avoided by those with high uric acid, flatulence and intestinal diseases such as irritable bowel syndrome.
 Little caloric soy milk odorless has, on average, only 43 kcal/100 ml.

 Fruit juices are rich in antioxidants and water.
 It is a practical way to consume fruit and vegetables on a daily basis as recommended by WHO.
 It contains many essential vitamins (A, C and E).
 Protects the immune system, prevents cancer, provides energy.